SELECT

 Selects are functions that slice a specific portion of state from the global state container.

-In CQRS and Redux patterns, we keep READ and WRITE separated.
-This pattern also exists in NGXS.
-When we want to read data out of our store, we use a select operator to retrieve this data.
+In CQRS and Redux patterns, we maintain a separation between READ and WRITE operations.
+This pattern is also present in NGXS.
+When we need to retrieve data from our store, we utilize a select operator to access this data.

 Store Select Function